Leading Edge Tubercle CFD Simulation: Wind Turbine Blade Analysis in Fluent

 • Reference [1]: Joseph, Jeena, and A. Sathyabhama.
 “Leading edge tubercle on wind turbine blade to mitigate problems of stall, hysteresis, and laminar separation bubble.”
 Energy Conversion and Management255 (2022): 115337.

-Simulation Process: Modeling the Humpback Whale-Inspired Airfoil
+Simulation Process: Modeling the Wavy Airfoil in Fluent

-Post-Processing: How Tubercles Control Flow and Prevent Stall
+Post-Processing: How Tubercles Energize the Flow

 Leading Edge Tubercle On Wind Turbine Blade CFD Simulation, ANSYS Fluent Training